 At other moments, we find loud and aggressive confrontation and resistance – as in the paintings that show a fight with Spiderman and a Thai hand directly aiming a gun at what happens to be the hand of God in Michelangelo’s majestic Creation of Adam.
 Such pieces seem more political.
 They are meant to check and contain the advance of Western imperialism and cultural hegemony.

-What’s interesting is that although the artists’s body of work openly acknowledges the impact of the West it simultaneously portrays Thailand not as a passive entity that could be easily manipulated – but rather as a force that is fully aware of the changes it has already undergone and those that it is in the process of experiencing.
+What’s interesting is that although the artist’s body of work openly acknowledges the impact of the West it simultaneously portrays Thailand not as a passive entity that could be easily manipulated – but rather as a force that is fully aware of the changes it has already undergone and those that it is in the process of experiencing.

 Born in 1971 in Samut Prakarn, Jirapat Tatsanasomboon completed his Master’s Degree at Silpakorn University in Bangkok in 1999.
 He has participated in several art shows in Thailand and also in Korea, the US, Singapore, China, India, Monaco and Argentina and sells regularly at international auctions.
 His paintings were on display at ArtScience Museum, Singapore in 2012 in the exhibition “Andy Warhol: 15 Minutes Eternal”.
 Jirapat is the only Thai artist who is featured in the new Thames & Hudson book: 100 Painters of Tomorrow (2014).